cgiachalis/R6.tiledb/README.md

 ## Usage

-To use `R6.tiledb`, create a TileDB resource:
+To use `R6.tiledb`, first create a TileDB resource:

 ``` r